agavrel/42_CheatSheet/README.md

 ---
 ## :grey_question: Question ?
 Broken Link ?
 Wanna contribute ?
 *Email me or just submit a pull request*

 ---
+## Liked it ?
+*Show your appreciation by starring the repo, sharing on slack, RT and 'lache un com magueule' skyblog™*

+---